High Dynamic Range 3D Gaussian Splatting via Luminance-Chromaticity Decomposition: Experiments

+\textbf{(II) Advantages of native HDR representation.} LCD-GS consistently surpasses HDR-NeRF \cite{hdrnerf} and other HDR NVS methods that depend on multi-exposure LDR inputs \cite{hdr-gs, gausshdr} across all evaluated metrics.
+This comparison highlights the benefit of using native HDR observations: when such data are available, they provide direct radiometric cues and avoid the exposure calibration, view alignment, and tone-mapping ambiguities introduced by LDR-to-HDR pipelines \cite{hdrnerf,hdr-gs,gausshdr}.
+Rather than reconstructing HDR radiance through an intermediate LDR domain, LCD-GS optimizes the 3D representation directly in the HDR observation space, reducing error propagation and eliminating the need for additional tone-mapping or fusion modules.
+These results indicate that native HDR supervision offers a simpler and more reliable route to HDR scene reconstruction, enabling more accurate radiance estimation and more stable color reconstruction.

-\textbf{(III) Computational efficiency.} \MODEL{} achieves inference speeds comparable to vanilla 3DGS, demonstrating that luminance-chromaticity decomposition introduces negligible computational overhead.
-Compared to prior HDR methods, \MODEL{} is 2,000$\times$ faster than HDR-NeRF and 1.85$\times$ faster than HDR-GS~\cite{hdr-gs}.
-This efficiency stems from our explicit parametric representation: all HDR attributes are optimized as direct Gaussian parameters rather than latent network outputs, eliminating the need for auxiliary neural networks while preserving 3DGS's real-time rendering capability and extending its dynamic range coverage.
+\textbf{(III) Computational efficiency.} LCD-GS maintains inference speed, training time, and memory usage on par with vanilla 3DGS across both synthetic and real-world datasets, demonstrating that the proposed luminance–chromaticity decomposition incurs negligible computational overhead.
+Compared to prior HDR methods, LCD-GS is 2,000$\times$ faster than HDR-NeRF \citep{hdrnerf} and nearly 2$\times$ faster than HDR-GS \cite{hdr-gs}.
+This efficiency stems from our explicit parametric representation: all HDR attributes are optimized as direct Gaussian primitive parameters rather than latent network outputs, eliminating the need for auxiliary neural networks while preserving 3DGS's real-time rendering capability and extending its dynamic range coverage.